MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/permissions-reference.md

 Users with this role **cannot** do the following:

 - Cannot change the credentials or reset MFA for members and owners of a [role-assignable group](groups-concept.md).
 - Cannot manage MFA settings in the legacy MFA management portal or Hardware OATH tokens.
-The same functions can be accomplished using the [Microsoft Entra admin center](https://entra.microsoft.com).
-For more information, see [Update per-user MFA](~/authentication/howto-mfa-userstates.md).

 [!INCLUDE [authentication-table-include](./includes/authentication-table-include.md)]